savedkeystrokes/savedkeystrokes.github.io/_drafts/2018-08-21-Dynamic-Encryption-Of-Dsc.md

 - add reference to thumbprint and certificate location on Dsc Template and ConfigurationData,
 - Run the job.

-I have experienced this every time I need to get a new deployment up and running to a new server, with a secret involved.
-What I am hopefully going to show is a way to shortcut this process and get and use the certificate at run time.

-## The Guidelines on Securing a mof

-I generally follow the guidelines from the <a href="https://docs.microsoft.com/en-us/powershell/dsc/securemof" target="_blank" rel="noopener">microsoft documentation</a>, but found some of the steps unnecessary.

-What confused me was the need for the certificate to be registered against the authoring server, but also referencing a central store for the certificate, even though it is imported into the local machine certificate store; turns out this isn't needed!
+What confused me was the need for the certificate to get registered against the authoring server, but also referencing a central store for the certificate, even though it gets imported into the local machine certificate store; turns out this isn't needed!

+The only steps needed are Getting the certificate to the authoring server, not installing or saving it to a central store, and providing the thumbprint.

 ## The Process

-I often break down my process of deployment into a setup and push phase.
-During the setup I am making sure the servers have everything installed that they need to perform the Dsc action which is handled during the push.
-So getting the certificate to perform the encryption fits here.

-The configuration is nothing more complicated than a hastable the information can be loaded into memory and modified as needed.

-For a mof to be secured, you need:
+For a secure mof, you will need:

-- a Certificate file for the Target Node
+- a Certificate file, and filepath, for the Target Node
 - a Thumbprint based on the certificate file
-- a CertificateID which comes from the node's thumbprint LocalConfigurationManager
+- a CertificateID for the LocalConfigurationManager, which comes from the certificate thumbprint.

+As configurationData is nothing more complicated than a hashtable, loading the information into memory allows modifications as needed.

-Here is an example Config:
+Here is an example ConfigData file:

+I am defining a `CertificateFile`, with the prefix of the `NodeName`, this isn't the path to the file, but more a pointer to the file.
+We need to get the certificate from the target node via a session, with some conventions like this applied this makes life a bit easer.

 ```powershell
 @{